-You’ve decided where you’re going and how long you’re going for.
 You’ve chosen your pack, now it’s time to load it up and hit the trail.
-Whether it’s your first time adventuring on a multi-day backpacking trip or your thousandth, you’ll still need to cover the basics of what/how to pack your pack.
+Whether it’s your first time adventuring on a multi-day backpacking trip or your thousandth, you’ll still need to cover the basics of what and how to pack your backpack.

 Firstly, you’ll need to consider how long you’re going for.